List of Marvel Comics characters: D: Father Delgado

 While thankful for being rescued, Delgado still fears that Cloak and Dagger's souls were corrupted by demons.
 Both the congregation and Daimon Hellstrom refuse to perform an exorcism for him, so he attempts to do so himself.
 He is stopped by Mayhem who ridicules him for his selfishness.
 Ashamed, Delgado prays.
 When Dagger returns to the church, Delgado confronts Cloak and forces him to leave with holy water.
 His action inadvertently awakens the Predator, the demon responsible for Cloak's hunger, and resurrects the spirit of Jack the Ripper.
 When Dagger learns that Delgado turned Cloak away, she angrily leaves him.
 Delgado is later taken away to a psychiatric hospital by the congregation.
 He is placed in a padded cell and tells Mayhem that he has lost his faith.
 Dagger later visits Delgado and learns that he appears to be sane; however, it is quickly revealed that he is under the control of Mister Jip, who is keeping him alive and who he sees as his God.
 He is visited by Dagger's uncle, Michael Bowen, who has replaced Delgado at the Holy Ghost Church.
-As the two pray together, Delgado secretly prays to Mister Jip and plots to kill Dagger, who he views as a temptress.
+As the two pray together, Delgado secretly prays to Jip and plots to kill Dagger, who he views as a temptress.

 He soon leaves the hospital and tells Cloak that he is feeling better now, but in actuality he is working close with Mister Jip and his assistant Night.
 Delgado begins working for Michael Bowen and once again feigns sanity, even when he encounters a blind Dagger from whom he must restrain himself.
 While sweeping the church, Delgado is visited by Ecstasy.
-Feeling that this is part of a test by Mister Jip, Delgado lets slip where Dagger is.
+Feeling that this is part of a test by Jip, Delgado lets slip where Dagger is.
 Thinking he has failed, Disciplinarian enters, looking for Ecstasy.
 Delgado tries to fight him off, but is shot.
 He recuperates in the hospital, but is convinced that he has failed the Lord due to Cloak and Dagger being together again.
 Dagger visits him and as she is thanking him for his bravery in protecting her, he continues to plot to kill her.
-He is eventually released and reports to Mister Jip about Cloak and Dagger.
-Mister Jip breaks his promise to Delgado and takes over his body, effectively killing him.
+He is eventually released and reports to Jip about Cloak and Dagger.
+Jip breaks his promise to Delgado and takes over his body, effectively killing him.